 Daily devotionals, written by clergy in the community, are provided each morning on meal trays.
 If you do not receive a devotional, please contact us so that we can provide one to you.

 A prayer book is available outside the chapel at Deaconess Midtown Hospital and Deaconess Gateway Hospital.
 Our chaplains will offer a prayer for those listed in the book.

 Publications and Reading Materials

-Bibles are provided in patient rooms and in the chapels.
-Sacred writings from other faith groups are available by contacting the Religious Life office.
+Bibles may be requested by contacting your nurse or the Spiritual Care office.
+Sacred writings from other faith groups are available by contacting the Spiritual Care office.